Skip to main content

 Like L1 cache, L2 cache is often exclusive to a single CPU core, but in some CPUs, it’s shared between multiple cores.
 It’s also much, much larger; for example, each P-core in the Core i9-12900K has 80 kilobytes of L1 cache, as well as 1.25 megabytes of L2 cache, nearly 16 times as much.
 However, larger caches have higher latency, which means it takes more time for communication to happen between the CPU core and the cache.
 When CPUs want to accomplish things in a matter of microseconds or even nanoseconds, the slightly higher latency of L2 cache does matter.
 If a CPU can’t find requested data within L2 cache, it asks the next level: L3.

-L3 cache is a big deal: it’s shared between some or all cores within a CPU, and it’s big.
-The 12900K has 30MB of L3 cache, for example, 24 times the amount of L2 cache.
+L3 cache is a big deal: It’s shared between some or all cores within a CPU, and it’s big.
+The 7950X3D, for example, has 128MB of L3 cache with its bolted-on 3D V-Cache, while it only has 16MB of L2 cache.
 The latency of L3 cache is even worse than L2, but having a large L3 cache is really important to prevent the CPU from needing to ask the RAM for needed data.
-Except for storage, RAM has the worst speed and latency in the memory hierarchy, and whenever the CPU needs to access the RAM for required data, things grind to a halt.
-Ideally, anything important is going to be stored at least within L3 cache to prevent a massive slowdown.
+Except for storage, RAM has the worst speed and latency in the memory hierarchy, and whenever the CPU needs to access the RAM for required data, things can grind to a halt.

 Does CPU cache matter for gaming?